nrinaudo/kantan.csv/docs/src/main/mdoc/error_handling.md

 ---
-layout: scala mdocorial
+layout: tutorial
 title: "Error handling"
-section: scala mdocorial
+section: tutorial
 sort_order: 9
 ---
 There are many ways of dealing with parse errors in kantan.csv.
-This scala mdocorial shows the most common strategies, but it essentially boils down to knowing how [`Either`] (the underlying type of [`ReadResult`]) works.
+This tutorial shows the most common strategies, but it essentially boils down to knowing how [`Either`] (the underlying type of [`ReadResult`]) works.

 All the examples here are going to be using the following data: